Toxnix/BanSystem/README.md

 5. If needed, adjust the ban duration settings for different groups in the `settings.yml`.

 ## How to Update
+- [v0.1.0](https://github.com/BachErik-Team/BanSystem/releases/tag/v0.1.0) to [v0.2.0](https://github.com/BachErik-Team/BanSystem/releases/tag/v0.2.0) can you find [here](https://docs.bacherik.eu/bansystem/how-to-update/v0.1.0-to-v0.2.0).
-- [v0.1.0](https://github.com/BachErik-Team/BanSystem/releases/tag/v0.1.0) to [master](https://github.com/BachErik-Team/BanSystem/tree/master) can you find [here](https://docs.bacherik.eu/bansystem/how-to-update/v0.1.0-to-master).
+- [v0.2.0](https://github.com/BachErik-Team/BanSystem/releases/tag/v0.2.0) to [master](https://github.com/BachErik-Team/BanSystem/tree/master) can you find [here](https://docs.bacherik.eu/bansystem/how-to-update/v0.2.0-to-master).

 ## Coming Soon
 - If you are muted, commands that you don't able to use